lowjack98/multi-user-blog/README.md

 to use any more than read-only on the blog.
 Once logged in, a user can add, edit and comment on their posts.

+To view a demo of this site goto: 'https://fswd-blog.appspot.com'

 ## Products
 - [App Engine][1]